AnikoBorosova/TA/README.md

 ## Naming conventions
 The xPaths stored in the pageObject files are stored in getter functions.
 The functions stored in pageObjects that are directly called in test files are named as `doXYZ() {}` functions and the validation functions directly called in test files are named `validateXYZ() {}` functions.
 This convention helps understanding the test steps and debugging.

+There are setter functions in pageObjects that's names do not start with 'do...' or 'validate...'.
+These are usually helper functions that help make do... functions cleaner or we use them in more than one places to prevent repetition in the code.
+Any inconsistencies you find are probably mistakes, so feel free to fix and make the code cleaner.

+## Debugging - best practices
+- errors logged during test runs always specify the exact line where the error happens making debugging easier
+- an allure-report is created at the end of each test run on Jenkins.
+This report shows graphs, statistics and if any error happens, the exact logs and screenshots of the errors.

+    Jenkins stores this report at the `Allure report` section of the given Jenkins-job: `https://path-to-your-jenkins/job/selenium-staging/allure/`.

+- screenshots are made of each error on both Jenkins and GitHub Actions.

+    Jenkins stores these images at each build's `Artifacts (Építőkövek)` section as a downloadable asset (e.g.`https://path-to-your-jenkins/job/selenium-staging/[build_number]/`)

+    You can also chech these screenshots within the allure-report that is created on Jenkins

+    GitHub Actions stores these images at each builds `Artifacts` section as a downloadable asset (e.g. `https://github.com/AnikoBorosova/Test-Automation/actions/runs/[build_number]`)

+- if an elem is not displayed or not interactable, check out if something else is not hovering over it e. g. modals, dropdowns etc.

 ## Test scenarios